Tools4everBV/HelloID-Conn-Prov-Target-Zenya/README.md

 - The Zenya SCIM API does not allow for setting or managing user passwords, so Single Sign-On (SSO) is required for user management.

-- The SCIM service only returns users (and groups and other objects) that were created by the specific identity provider or are linked to it.
-This means that accounts that are already existing and created manually in Zenya or with another SCIM provider in the system cannot be correlated.
+- The SCIM service returns only users created by, or linked to, the configured identity provider.
+Users created manually in Zenya or through another provider are not available to HelloID for correlation until they are linked to the HelloID provider.

 > [!IMPORTANT]
-> **SCIM Identifier Conversion Required**
+> **Provider Migration Required**
 >
-> Before implementing this connector, Zenya must perform a one-time operation to convert the SCIM identifiers of all existing users to the HelloID identity provider.
-This is essential to ensure that pre-existing user accounts can be managed by HelloID.
+> Before HelloID takes over existing users and groups, disconnect the previous user-management source without deleting its objects.
+For a SCIM provider, select **Ontkoppelen** when removing the provider.
+For i+Sync, remove the users and groups from the synchronization task before deleting the task.
+Verify that the objects remain in Zenya with a blue user or group icon, then create the HelloID SCIM provider.
 >
-> Contact the Zenya Hosting organization to request this conversion before attempting to correlate or manage existing users.
+> An unlinked user retains its user name, so HelloID first receives a user-name conflict when it attempts to create the existing user.
+Link the user to the HelloID provider in the Zenya UI, then retry the HelloID action; HelloID can then correlate and manage the account.

-For user groups and memberships of user groups this conversion procedure cannot be used, as the groups themselves are not exclusively managed by the registered SCIM Provider.
-For this reason the group memberships are managed by means of the API interface, which does have access to the "normal" groups created with the Zenya GUI.
+The same provider-linking approach is not available for user groups and their memberships, because groups are not exclusively managed by a SCIM provider.
+The connector therefore uses the REST API for group management and group membership imports.
+The REST API also has access to groups created in the Zenya UI.

+As a result, the REST API can return group memberships for users that are not returned by the SCIM API.
+HelloID cannot correlate those memberships because the corresponding accounts are absent from the account entitlement import.
+Only memberships for users visible through the configured SCIM provider can be correlated.

-Note that this also means that the resource scripts that create groups need to use the API interface and not the SCIM interface, as the API interface used in the permissions script cannot modify groups created with the SCIM interface.
+Group resources must also use the REST API, because the REST API used for permissions cannot modify groups created through SCIM.

 ### Manager Field in Field Mapping